9 Tips to guide your child through their school’s math tracking

 - Main Track – Repeat the same math topics in more depth in 7th and 8th grade or

-- Use Khan Academy to master the material and skip one or two years and take Algebra sooner.
+- Use Khan Academy to master the material and take Algebra sooner.

+Our relationship benefited from mutual respect.
 She chose to study for the algebra placement test.
 Others tell me they’ve found this advice helpful.
+One of the hardest parts of parenting is giving them the freedom to make their own choices and mistakes.

 Walking fine line between mastery and working too far ahead

-Note that while she found she could work ahead on the algebra placement test subjects, she couldn’t work ahead in 6th grade math without being painfully bored.
+Note that while she found she could work ahead on the algebra placement test subjects, she couldn’t work ahead in 6th grade math.
+She wound up painfully bored.
 We also met with her math teacher at the beginning of the year and made it clear we would support the teacher’s wishes.
 We sent in a Math Olympiad for Elementary and Middle School book if she finished early.
 She used it some in class and for a 6th grade parent-led Moems club.

 8. Arguments for and against assigning a math track

-Evidently, suburban districts start assigning math track starts earlier.
+Some suburban districts start assigning math tracks earlier.
 In urban district ones of the arguments against math tracks before high school is that poorer and otherwise disadvantaged youth are less likely to be placed in a higher math track.
-Wouldn’t it be great to help raise the math level for all of our kids?
+Wouldn’t it be great to help raise the math level for all our kids?

 by the Brooking Institute